limi96/compression-algorithm/Documentation/weekly reports/week 2.md

 ##  What next?

 - Fix LZW encoding to include also the last character.
-- Write Unit tests to cover all the methods for both of the algorithms.
+- Write Unit tests to cover all the methods for both algorithms.
 - Implement a file reader for both algorithms in order to include very large text files (I'm thinking of one that is 1 KB and one 10 MB)